If you have a smart phone, please download and use the Self Evident app. It's free, simple and really useful. You won't regret it.

-Here you'll find Guidance on what you can do if you witness violent crime.
-If you are an independent witness to a violent or serious crime and your evidence could be important so we hope the Guidance will encourage you to contact the police.
-If you remain unsure whether to talk to the police and would first like some confidential advice, read on.
+Whether or not you have a smart phone, below is Guidance on what you can do if you witness violent crime.
+If after reading it, you remain unsure whether to talk to the police and would first like some confidential advice, please contact us.

 - wade in and be ‘a-have-a-go-hero’ unless you are really sure what you are doing.

-- if it looks serious, ring 999 without delay.
+- If it looks serious, ring 999 without delay.
+The Self Evident app has a one touch call button.

-- remember, if and when there are other people around, that when one of us stands up, others mostly will follow.
+- Remember, if and when there are other people around, that when one stands up, others will usually follow or help.

-- As soon as it’s safe to tend the victim, please do so or check that someone else is.
+- As soon as it’s safe to tend the victim, please do so or make sure that someone else is.

-- If you cannot hang around to wait for the police to arrive, leave your name and a contact number with the victim, someone tending them or the ambulance crew if you have some useful evidence and are willing to show support.
-And if it covers your area, use StreetViolence.org to get in touch with the right police team.
+- If you cannot hang around to wait for the police to arrive, use the Self Evident app.
+If you haven't got the app, leave your name and a contact number with the victim, someone tending them or the ambulance crew if you have any useful evidence

 - Encourage other witnesses to do the same.

-- If you’re not familiar with the area, make a note of the road and any notable site, shop or building so you can easily recall your bearings.
-If it’s easy to find a postcode from a neighbour or nearby business, do.
-If not, check Google maps or Google street view as soon as you can so you have a clear record.
+- If you don't have the Self Evident app and you’re not familiar with the area, make a note of the road and any notable building so you can easily recall where you were.

-- If you saw or heard what happened, make a record as soon as you can unless you’ve already given a statement to the police.
+- Whether you saw or just heard anything significant, make a record as soon as you can unless you’ve already given a statement to the police.
 The record can be in writing, verbally on a mobile phone, to a video camera or it can be dictated to someone else.
+Again, best use the Self Evident App as it has guidance on your statement and validates your evidence.

-- It’s your record of what you saw or heard at the time.
-So while you can check the location or scene on Google maps or street view, don’t check or agree your record with any other witness first.
+- It’s your record of what you saw or heard at the time, so don’t check or agree your record with any other witness first.

 - The record should include the date and time of the event and the location, including where you were (e.g. across the road, in a shop).
 Describe what you saw or heard as best you can.
 Be as clear as you can about the number of assailants and their description (e.g. approx age, height, colour, build, sex, and anything distinctive about their clothes or features).

-- If a car was involved, include the registration number, the make, colour and model if you can.
+- If a car was involved, include the registration number, the make, colour and model if you know.

 - If you took a photo with your camera or phone at the time, mention this.

-- When you’re done, remember to include the date and time you are making the record.
+- If you don;t have the app, when you’re done, remember to include the date and time you are making the record.
 Make a copy of your record and any photo and keep them safe.

-- If over the next few days you realise you have omitted something significant or have made a mistake, don’t worry.
-Simply make an additional record adding or correcting the point, take a copy and keep them with the originals.
+- If over the next few days you realise you have left out something important or have made a mistake, don’t worry.
+This is very simple if you have the app.
+If not, make an additional record adding or correcting the point, take a copy and keep them with the originals.

-If the only information you have can be helpful to the police without you being involved further – e.g. you have the registration number of the car the attacker was using or you happen to know the attacker by name or know his address – then if you don't want to talk to the officer handling the case, please contact Crimestoppers on 0800 555111 or through their website and they will be able to pass on the information without identifying you.
-Crimestoppers has asked us to point out that, contrary to the perception of many, they are an independent charity and not part of the police and that they will not ask for, keep or pass on any personal details.
+If you have information that might be helpful to the police but you don't want to be involved further – e.g. you have the registration number of the car the attacker was using or you happen to know the attacker by name or know his address – you can contact Crimestoppers on 0800 555111 or through their website and they will be able to pass on the information without identifying you.
+Crimestoppers has asked us to assure you that, contrary to the widely held perception, they are not part of the police and that they will not ask for, keep or pass on any personal details.

-The Crown Prosecution Service does have an informative and engaging section on witnesses and we recommend that to anyone who wants to understand the process ahead of them.
-In terms of violent crimes and anxieties about whether to report, we think the article on that site aimed at young people Jerome's Story is both realistic and helpful.
+The Crown Prosecution Service does have an informative section on witnesses.
+For crimes and anxieties about whether to report, we think the article on that site aimed at young people Jerome's Story is both realistic and helpful.

 When you speak to the investigating officer, tell them what you saw or heard and whether you have made your own record.
 They will decide whether to ask you to make a formal statement.
 Even where the attack has been reported and the police are dealing with it efficiently, in many cases and for many reasons the police may not need to take a formal statement from every witness.
 If that does happen to you, please don't be put off.
 If you don't understand why, ask them.
 And anyway from the rest of us, thank you for contacting them and showing willing - you will be making a difference.